israelroldan/kumquat/README.md

     bower install kumquat

-Include `kumquat.js` and `kumquat.sass` into your project.
+Include `src/kumquat.scss` into your project.

-If you prefer minfied sources, check the `dist` directory of your installed verison.
+If you prefer minfied sources, check the `dist` directory of your installed version.

 ## Contributing